Argonnite/its_existentialist_my_dear_watson/readme.md

 so like, obviously existentialist detective novels.

+sauce: a few sherlock holmes novels + a mix of Sartre, Camus, Dostoevsky, Kafka, Breton, and ...

 ### $$$DEVELOPMENT

-fill the sauce directory with .txt files containing like just an absolute ton of words that u want to markov chain together and also bundle install probably once or twice.
+fill the sauce directory with .txt files containing like just an absolute ton of words that u want to markov chain together and also bundle install probably once or twice and then edit the .rb file and then run that .rb file with ruby, which is joy.